unpoly/unpoly3-slides/index.md

 </div>
 ```

-When the fragment is reloaded:
+When the fragment is reloaded, Unpoly echoes these values using standard HTTP headers:

 ```http
 GET /messages HTTP/1.1